Mastery learning: Mastery learning today

 Researchers at Northwestern University led by Drs.
 Diane Wayne, Jeff Barsuk and William McGaghie pioneered the use of mastery learning in the health professions.
 In 2006 they investigated mastery learning vs. traditional medical education in advanced cardiac life support techniques and showed that internal medicine resident trainees significantly improved adherence to American Heart Association protocols after mastery training.
 Subsequent investigations showed improved patient care practices as a result of this rigorous education including reduced patient complications and healthcare costs.
 These effects on patient care were seen in operating rooms, cardiac catheterization lab, intensive care units and patient floors at a large urban teaching hospital in Chicago.
 Further study also involved communication skills such as breaking bad news and end of life discussions, and patient self-management skills.
 In 2020 the Northwestern group published an important textbook entitled Mastery Learning in Health Professions Education.
 The approach designed by Northwestern investigators is currently in use at other health care institutions and medical schools throughout the US and the world.

+In engineering education, mastery learning has been adapted by Daniel Oerther for use in environmental engineering courses, combining required mastery quizzes on prerequisite knowledge with optional summative assessments to determine final grades - a process he calls "modified mastery learning".
+The approach has been documented across multiple ASEE Annual Conference papers and in Environmental Engineering Science, and is referenced as an engineering teaching resource by the Teaching Experiment Academy at the University of California, Irvine.

 In 2012, Jonathan Bergmann and Aaron Sams published the book Flip Your Classroom, Reach Every Student in Every Class Every Day.
 The second half of the book was dedicated to how to implement what they called the Flipped-Mastery Model.
 They merged mastery learning with flipped learning and saw significant results.
 The book has spurred many teachers across the world to adopt the Flipped-Mastery approach.
 Bergmann and Sams show that the logistical problems associated with setting up a mastery learning program are now solved by technology.
 If teachers have to deliver direct instruction, this can be time-shifted with either an instructional video or a flipped-reading assignment.
 The issue of multiple assessments is also solved by programs that allow for testing to be much more seamless and less burdensome.